valderman/ctagsymbols/README.md

-# ctagsymbols
+# CTags Workspace Symbol Provider
 A bare-bones workspace symbol provider using ctags.
 Search for tags using the standard "Go to Symbol in Workspace" dialog.

-This extension is intended to be used as a complement to your existing language tooling, or to provide a minimal level of code navigation support for languages which don't have any native VSCode integrations.
+This extension is intended to be a complement to your existing language tooling, or to provide a minimal level of code navigation support for languages which don't have any native VSCode integrations.
 I originally wrote it for use with the [Simple GHC Integration](https://marketplace.visualstudio.com/items?itemName=dramforever.vscode-ghc-simple).